kumahq/kuma/docs/madr/decisions/040-meshservice-hostname-vips.md

 Kuma VIPs are assigned asynchronously with MeshService creation.
 Assigning Kuma VIPs as sync operation on MeshService creation would create a race condition on VIP allocation.

-VIP assigning process (single-threaded):
+VIP assigning process (single-threaded, only computed by leader):
 * List MeshServices
 * If a MeshService has no VIP, assign a Kuma VIP.
-Kubernetes Services would have a VIP already (ClusterIP), so we don’t need to assign an extra VIP.
+Kubernetes Services would have a VIP already (ClusterIP) otherwise we wouldn't even generate MeshService out of them, so we don’t need to assign an extra VIP.
 * To assign a VIP, we build an IPAM state reserving every address we already assigned and allocate the next address.
   To solve the problem of “assigning immediately” a VIP of an old service to a new Service we can also store in memory recently removed VIPs for X seconds and set TTL of DNS responses for X seconds.
   The current value of 30s is too long, especially that the DNS server is run locally in kuma-dp.
 Leader election should take more than X seconds, so if we were to lose this list, it’s not a problem.

 Following this process, we don’t have to store VIPs in any central place like we do currently (VIP ConfigMap for each Mesh).
-We also assign VIPs for ExternalServices, but this can work as long as we consider both ExternalServices and MeshServices for this process.
+We also assign VIPs for ExternalServices, but those can take a separate CIDR to avoid collisions.

 To avoid collision with an existing VIPs mechanism, we can take a completely new CIDR by default (241.0.0.0/4).
 This CIDR can be configured by the user.